Lockheed Martin F-35 Lightning II procurement: Japan

-On June 18, 2019, Japan's Ministry of Defense requested the Pentagon to upgrade Japan's status as a customer to a full-fledge partner of the F-35 program.
-This request comes around the of Turkey's expulsion from the F-35 program.
+On June 18, 2019, Japan's Ministry of Defense requested the Pentagon upgrade Japan's status as a customer to a full-fledge partner in the F-35 program.
+This request came near the time of Turkey's expulsion from the F-35 program.
 The letter, written by Atsuo Suzuki, director general for the Bureau of Defense Buildup Planning, and sent to Pentagon acquisition head Ellen Lord, stated, "I believe becoming a partner country in F-35 program is an option.
 I would like to have your thoughts on whether or not Japan has a possibility to be a partner country in the first place.
 Also, I would like you to provide the Ministry of Defense with detailed information about the responsibilities and rights of a partner country, as well as cost sharing and conditions such as the approval process and the required period.
 We would like to make a final decision whether we could proceed to become a partner country by thoroughly examining the rights and obligations associated with becoming a partner country based on the terms and conditions you would provide."
 The request was welcomed by some officials of the program due to Turkey's expulsion as a partner and Japan's commitment to being the second largest buyer of F-35s.
 However, it is likely that the request would be denied due to political reasons, as this would allow other "customer nations" to petition for partner-level status; creating further complications in the F-35 program.